srsudar/cse390-android-site/content/post/week-1-intro.md

 reason I suggest you spend as much time as you can on the assignments until you complete them.

+# Office Hours

+Please use [the Doodle poll](http://doodle.com/poll/2ap5tvbrekccm99n) to pick a time that works for you.

+As we're waiting for the final Doodle results to filter in, I'm going to have a temporary office hours this week before we settle on a regular time.

+This week's office hours is **Oct 5, 1030-1130am in CSE 678**.
+This works for most people according to the poll.
+If it doesn't work for you, vote in the Doodle!

+Feel free to bring your machines to have me help install Android Studio from scratch or to have me help troubleshoot errors you've encountered doing Homework 1.
+If you want to come and start Homework 1 with me sitting there, just in case you encounter an error, that is fine by me too.

 # Slides